Sunshine - A global power not taking sides

 Such appliances will be available in shops with the goal of significantly cutting energy bills.
 The announcement follows January’s statement committing £15 billion under the ‘Warm Homes Plan’, an initiative aiming to bring up to one million families out of energy poverty.

 Plug-in solar is expected to lower the barriers to entry for homeowners.
 Previously equipment had to be ordered following a roof assessment and design phase before being installed by a specialist technician.
 Going forward, the plug-in panels can be bought on the high street and plugged into the wall.
-Once left out in the sun, they can then supply energy to the grid through a house’s mains supply.
+Once left in the sun, they supply power to the home’s internal circuits, reducing reliance on grid electricity, with any surplus exported back to the grid (subject to limits and compliance).

 Why not before?